HIPC initiative

 Full details regarding the HIPC initiative can be found on the web sites of the World Bank and of the IMF.

 39 countries were initially considered as potentially eligible for the HIPC initiative by the IMF and the World Bank.
 This list has been revised after a process of ring-fencing of potential beneficiaries of the initiative (list of HIPC countries).
-As of 1st July 2015, 36 countries have reached completion point, and 2 countries are potentially eligible but have not yet reached decision point.
+As of 1st July 2015, 37 countries have reached completion point, and 1 country is potentially eligible but has not yet reached decision point.

 3/ Participation of Paris Club creditors in the HIPC initiative